North Oconee High School: Athletic championships

+On December 17, 2024, North Oconee High School won the GHSA 4AAAA state football championship defeating top-ranked Marist School 14-7.
+It was North Oconee's first state football championship.
+North Oconee's Flag football team finished second in the GHSA Division 2 championship, losing to Greenbriar 18-0.

 NOHS Titan Regiment

 The Regiment is the ambassadorial music organization for North Oconee High School.
 During the fall season, the Titan Regiment functions and performs as a marching band, and in the spring, a concert band.
 The band also has some optional programs, such as a Jazz Band and Solo Ensemble.

-Titan Regiment (Marching Band)

 During the fall season, the Titan Regiment Marching Band performs halftime shows and 'stands tunes' during football games.
 The band also participates in marching competitions across Georgia.
-Among the marching band's competition awards are:
+The marching band's competition awards include: